|

-Trans-uranic (beyond-uranium) waste is waste contaminated by elements heavier than uranium (primarily plutonium) with half-lives greater than 20 years and radionuclide concentrations more than 100 nano-curies per gram of waste.
-Waste with lower concentrations is defined as low-level waste--LLW).
-Plutonium has a half-life of 24,000 years which means that after 24,000 years, half of it will have decayed into other isotopes or elements.
-All transuranics are man-made alpha-emitters.
 Alpha particles are relatively large, positively charged particles which are easily stopped by a piece of paper or your skin, but which are extremely dangerous if inhaled.
 Because of its cancer causing properties, the "acceptable" body dose of plutonium is less than one millionth of a gram, an invisible particle.
-Yet, even this amount can cause cancer 10-30 years after it is inhaled.
+Yet even this amount can cause cancer 10-30 years after it is inhaled.
 When filled, WIPP would contain about 13 metric tons of Plutonium-239.

-The Department of Energy (DOE) sometimes refers to WIPP as a medium or low-level waste facility--describing the waste as "...rags, rubber gloves, shoe covers..." and other similar, nonthreatening objects.
+The Department of Energy (DOE) sometimes refers to WIPP as a medium or low-level waste facility—describing the waste as "...rags, rubber gloves, shoe covers..." and other similar, nonthreatening objects.
 In fact, transuranics more closely resemble and come under the same environmental standards as high-level waste (HLW) and generally have very long half-lives.
-Transuranic waste also comes in many different wasteforms besides gloves and rags and the rags are often soaked in toxic solvents!
+Transuranic waste also comes in many different wasteforms besides gloves and rags and the rags are often soaked in toxic solvents.

-Transuranic waste is divided into 2 main categories by the amount of radioactivity it carries-- contact-handled (CH-TRU) and remote-handled (RH-TRU) waste.
+Transuranic waste is divided into 2 main categories by the amount of radioactivity it carries—contact-handled (CH-TRU) and remote-handled (RH-TRU) waste.
 CH-TRU waste is limited to a maximum

 dose rate of less than 0.2 rem (200 millirem) per hour measured at the surface of the drums in which it is packed.
 CH-TRU accounts for most of the volume of waste going to WIPP.
 Most of the radioactive content of the CH-TRU waste is plutonium 238-241 and americium-241 and most of the radiation is made up of alpha particles.
 (Americium emits some gamma rays which penetrate the waste container walls and account for the 0.2 rem being emitted per hour.)

 The RH-TRU waste contains much more penetrating radiation in the form of Beta particles and Gamma rays which is the reason it has to be handled by machine in special radiation-shielded rooms called Hot Cells.
 (An RH-TRU waste canister is shown at left.
 It is a single-shell vented steel container which will hold three 55-gallon drums.)
 Most of the radioactive content of this waste is made up of fission products and the radionuclides are more varied: Strontium-90, Ytrium-90, Cesium-137, Barium-137, Plutonium-241, Americium-241 and Cobolt-60.
-Ninety-five percent of the remote-handled waste can emit 100 rem per hour at the container surface and 5% can emit up to 1000 rem per hour.
-This is an enormous amount of radioactivity since a dose of 400 rem will kill 50% of all exposed people.
-Although RH-TRU waste accounts for only around 4% of the total waste by volume, it may account for 33-45% of the total radioactivity.

 Powdered Plutonium (Residues)

-contaminated with highly-concentrated amounts of plutonium.
-Residues vary in particle size, but much of the inventory is 'powdered'.
-Plutonium is most toxic when it is inhaled as small particles, yet DOE has no plans to solidify most of this waste, but simply wants to repackage it.
-Because these residues are so highly concentrated, they must have extra shielding during transportation and emplacement at WIPP so they are double packed in a steel pipe inside of a 55 gallon drum.
-DOE says this pipe overpack provides "...criticality control...shielding, and...containment of fine particulate waste material."
-Also, extra precautions must be taken to ensure that enough fissile material doesn't come together to cause a criticality event or nuclear reaction.
-A TRUPACT-II fully loaded with residue waste can carry more than 8 times the fissile material allowed in a normal TRUPACT-II.
+Because these residues are so highly concentrated, they needed extra shielding during transportation and emplacement at WIPP so they were double packed in a steel pipe inside of a 55 gallon drum.
+Extra precautions had to be taken to ensure that enough fissile material didn't come together to cause a criticality event or nuclear reaction during transportation.
+A TRUPACT-II shipping container fully loaded with residue waste could carry more than 8 times the fissile material allowed in a normal TRUPACT-II.
+Though most of these residues have now been emplaced at WIPP, this is what was transported on our highways—a far cry from simple gloves and booties.

 |